These A World of Difference training resources are designed to help providers train teachers in how to better approach and teach about difference.

 They are designed to help your students recognise and challenge stereotypes of visible difference through examples, activities and discussion.

-There two sets of resources, one for primary students and one for secondary.
-Each set of resources contains a teacher guide, and slides for use in the classroom and assemblies.
+There are two sets of resources, one for primary students and one for secondary.
+Each set of resources contains a teacher guide and slides for use in the classroom and assemblies.
 Both PDF and PowerPoint versions of the slides are available in case you want to make any changes.

 Download primary resources:

 - Teacher guide – primary resources – PDF – (421KB)

 - Primary classroom resource – PDF – (1.9MB)